Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 Tavily focuses on search-first discovery with optional extraction.
 Alternatives specialize in different areas: Firecrawl for deep extraction, Exa for semantic search, Perplexity for cited answers, Brave for independent indexing, and LLMLayer for unified web infrastructure with transparent pricing.

-Why look for Tavily alternatives?
+Why explore Tavily alternatives?

-Which Tavily alternative is cheapest?
+Which Tavily alternative is most cost-effective?

-LLMLayer offers search at $1 per 1,000 requests (8× cheaper than Tavily).
+LLMLayer offers search at $1 per 1,000 requests.
 Brave costs $5-9 per 1,000 requests.
-For extraction workflows, Firecrawl costs $83 for 100K pages versus Tavily’s ~$800 for equivalent volume, making it 10× cheaper at scale.
+For extraction workflows, Firecrawl costs $83 for 100K pages.
+Pricing varies based on use case and volume.

 Can Tavily alternatives handle JavaScript rendering?